-The General Data Protection Regulation (GDPR) defines the term "pseudonymization" for the first time in EU law and mentions it as a specific protective measure.
-Despite the legal definition, there have been uncertainties in the past regarding its implementation in practice.
-For this reason, the European Data Protection Board (EDPB) published new guidelines on pseudonymization on 16 January, which are intended to provide greater clarity.
+In the General Data Protection Regulation (GDPR), the term "Pseudonymization" was defined for the first time in EU law and named as a specific protective measure.
+Despite the legal definition, there have been uncertainties in the past regarding implementation in practice.
+For this reason, on January 16, the European Data Protection Board (EDPB) adopted new Guidelines to the Pseudonymization which are intended to provide more clarity.

 Pseudonymization in accordance with Art.
 4 para.
 5 GDPR

 According to Art.
-4 (5) GDPR, pseudonymization means "the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information."
+4 para.
+5 GDPR means Pseudonymization "the Processing personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information."

 The EDPB guidelines are now intended to help data controllers meet their data protection obligations through technology design, data protection-friendly default settings and security.